 Our governing body is responsible for monitoring the way the school curriculum is implemented.
-Link Governors for core subjects and humanities review the provision and impact of the school curriculum and report to the Governing Body.
+The Teaching and Achievement Committee reviews the provision and impact of the school curriculum and reports to the Governing Body.

 The Headteacher is responsible for the day to day organisation of the curriculum.
 The Headteacher and SMT (Senior Management Team) monitor planning, ensuring that all classes are taught the full requirements of the National Curriculum, and that all lessons have appropriate learning objectives.
 This is done through book scrutiny, planning scrutiny, lesson observations, pupil interviews, staff discussions and audit of resources.